Geoffrey-Mungai/react/README.md

 ## Starting Up a React App
      First, make sure you're running a compatible version of Node.
-You should be using Node 16, since Node 17 has some compatibility issues with several JavaScript libraries.
-To check your Node version, run the following, and verify that Node 16.x.x is installed and is the default version (the -> indicates the default):
+You should be using Node 16, 17 or even higher.
+     To check your Node version, run the following, and verify that Node 16. is installed and is the default version (the -> indicates the default):

                $ nvm list

 ->               v16.13.0
                   v17.0.1
                     system
 default -> 16 (-> v16.13.0)
 If it's not, you can install it and set it as the default with the following commands:

      $ nvm install 16
      $ nvm alias default 16
      $ nvm use 16
  Fork and clone this lesson onto your computer, then navigate into the lesson's directory and run:

 $ npm install